bcgov/entity/rfcs/rfc-colin-states-mapping-to-lear.md

 # Detailed design

-Business GET endpoint will return an `allowableActions` property containing allowed "filing" actions.
-The allowable filings will be determined using a combination of the allowable filing transitions map, [logic in the FE](https://github.com/bcgov/business-filings-ui/blob/main/src/mixins/allowable-actions-mixin.ts) that needs to be implemented in the BE and any other required logic.
+Business GET endpoint will return an `allowableActions` property containing allowed “filing” actions.

+The allowable filings will be determined using a combination of the allowable filing transitions map, [logic in the FE](https://github.com/bcgov/business-filings-ui/blob/main/src/mixins/allowable-actions-mixin.ts) that needs to be implemented in the BE, filtering by account + feature flags and any other required logic.

+As examples, a non-registry staff account would not be able to see a `putBackOn` filing and some groups may have access to a filing like `amalgamations` by feature flag.

-The `allowableActions` property can also be extended in the future to support things like "admin" actions.
+The `allowableActions` property can also be extended in the future to support things like “admin” actions.

-_Examples of what this might look like but will need to represent sub-types of filings where applicable_
+_Examples of what this might look like_
 ``` http response

 GET https://legal-api-dev.apps.silver.devops.gov.bc.ca/api/v2/businesses/BC0001199